-Class 810 Advanced Model Rocketry Jr. Class 811 Advanced Model Rocketry Int
+Class 810 Advanced Model Rocketry Jr. Class 811 Advanced Model Rocketry Int.
 Class 812 Advanced Model Rocketry Sr.

 - A. Completed Model Rocketry e-Record with completed questions in manual pages 14-18 presented in a sturdy binder/notebook. - B. On the Model Rocketry page enter the rockets you built in this unit.
-Include the following information: - Model name; skill level: from a stock kit, modified kit or self-designed-and-built. - Power: single-stage, multi-stage: cluster.

-- 3. The fuselage: single-tube or glider rearengine or glider front- engine or glider canard. - Engine information: engine code, label color, and type of recovery system. - If a rocket was launched provide the following information on the Model Rocketry page.

-1. Number of times successfully launched; kind of launch pad used.

-2. Kind of electrical system used.
+Include the following information: - 1.
+Model name; skill level: from a stock kit, modified kit or self-designed-and-built. - Power: single-stage, multi-stage: cluster. - 3.
+The fuselage: single-tube or glider rearengine or glider front- engine or glider canard. - 4.
+Engine information: engine code, label color, and type of recovery system. - C. If a rocket was launched provide the following information on the Model Rocketry page. - Number of times successfully launched; kind of launch pad used. - 2.
+Kind of electrical system used. - Tracking method used. - Observer's distance from rocket; altitude achieved and how it was determined: any special problems before, during and after launching. - 5.
+What did you do to overcome any problems you encountered? - D. One rocket personally built in unit or display related to work done from Skill Level I up to Skill Level IV (Estes Master) or that meets at maximum these criteria: - 1.
+Any combination of balsa wood or plastic fins.

-- Tracking method used.
-Observer's distance from rocket; angle achieved and altitude achieved; any special problems before, during and after launching. - What did you do to overcome any problems you encountered? - D. One rocket personally built in unit or display related to work done in Skill Level IV. - E. Project will be evaluated on the quality of the information completed in the e-Record (25 percent) and the quality of the exhibit (75 percent).
+- Parachute, helicopter, or glider recovery system - Šingle-stage motor (A3 up to E12 first flight recommended motor size - E. Project will be evaluated on the quality of the information completed in the e-Record (25 percent) and the quality of the exhibit (75 percent).